elastic/testing-genai-applications/06-http-replay/README.md

 # Unit test your application with recorded HTTP responses

-This exercise teaches you how to record HTTP traffic from the OpenAI SDK for offline unit testing.
-Recording responses ensures deterministic tests despite
+This exercise shows how to capture HTTP traffic from the OpenAI SDK for offline unit testing, using recorded responses.
+This ensures consistent tests even though LLMs are inherently non-deterministic.

 [client_test.py](client_test.py) tests a `chat()` function extracted from [main.py](main.py), using VCR. [pytest-vcr][pytest-vcr] facilitates recording